hdShang/arxiv-daily/docs/cs-CV/2025-10-11/papers/251009996v1-burstdeflicker-a-benchmark-dataset-for-flicker-removal-in-dynamic-sc.md

 ---
 layout: default
-title: BurstDeflicker: A Benchmark Dataset for Flicker Removal in Dynamic Scenes
+title: "BurstDeflicker: A Benchmark Dataset for Flicker Removal in Dynamic Scenes"
 ---

 # BurstDeflicker: A Benchmark Dataset for Flicker Removal in Dynamic Scenes